Embattled California utility spent most for 2018 lobbying

 SACRAMENTO, Calif.
-(AP) — Pacific Gas & Electric Corp. spent nearly $10 million on California lobbying efforts in the year before it declared bankruptcy.
+(AP) — Pacific Gas & Electric Corp. spent nearly $10 million on California lobbying efforts in the year before the utility giant declared bankruptcy, spending more than any other entity seeking to influence California government in 2018.

-It’s the most any entity spent seeking to influence California government in 2018.
+The majority of that money — more than $5 million — was spent for lobbying on proposals involving wildfire safety and response, including whether to reduce the strict liability utilities face when their equipment sparks wildfires.

-The utility disclosed the numbers Thursday in a filing with the California secretary of state.
+Lawmakers ultimately didn’t reduce the liability but passed a law making it easier for utilities to take out bonds to cover wildfire damages and pass some costs on to ratepayers.

-The utility spent most of the money lobbying on proposals involving wildfire safety and response, including whether to reduce the strict liability utilities face when their equipment sparks fires.
+“The actions we take are really on behalf of our customers and employees,” PG&E spokeswoman Lynsey Paulo said about the spending on lobbying.
+The money comes from shareholders, not ratepayers, she said.

 Most Read Nation & World Stories